GiacomoZheng/math-rust/README.md

 # math-rust
-I'll try to use rust to implement some math concepts (just like what I did on young tableax)
+I'll try to use rust to implement some math concepts

 ## List
 * Young Tableau